2000 Summer Paralympics: Ceremonies

 Yothu Yindi performs at the Sydney opening ceremony.

 With a few months to go until the opening ceremony, SOCOG was taken by surprise in May 2000, when they found out behind the scenes that the pop diva Kylie Minogue and group Yothu Yindi were going to headline the Paralympic opening ceremonies.
 Somewhat indirectly, the presence of Kylie and the group caused some embarrassment to the producers of the Olympic ceremonies who decided at the last minute to invite them to perform at their ceremonies.

 But, at the same time that this was happening, it was already public knowledge that Kylie would not be in Australia during the first week of the Olympic Games, as she would be in Europe that week fulfilling her schedule related to the release of her most recent album.
-Light Years album scheduled for the upcoming week and wouldn't have time to get to Sydney before the ceremony.
+Light Years album scheduled for the upcoming week and would not have time to get to Sydney before the ceremony.
 While the group carried out its concert schedule normally.
 In return, Kylie and the group agreed to participate in the closing ceremony where they performed two performances as a form of compensation.